 Third, we should keep in mind that, while a rising stock market may make us richer today, a falling market will likely leave us wealthier in the long run.
 To take advantage of tumbling share prices, we should rebalance our portfolios—by lightening up on conservative investments and using the proceeds to buy stocks—and we should continue to regularly add new savings to our stock portfolio.

 Finally, we should always remember that, when we invest in the stock market, we aren’t buying ticker symbols and stock quotes, but rather partial ownership of real businesses.
-Those businesses have fundamental value that’s reflected in the assets they own, the profits they earn and the dividends they pay.
+Those businesses have fundamental value that’s reflected in the assets they own, the profits they earn and the cash they return to shareholders via dividends and stock buybacks.
 When share prices fall, we should think like shoppers—and realize we’re getting the chance to buy these valuable businesses at discounted prices.

 Next: Boosting Happiness